Data Documentation

 Open Data

-SAM.gov is the US government's System for Award Management, containing every business registered to receive federal contracts.
-These registrations include detailed NAICS codes, employee counts, annual revenue, and owner demographic information.
-Serava cross-references SAM records to enrich matching companies in the database with verified employee and revenue figures sourced from the business's own federal registration.
+SAM.gov is the US government's System for Award Management, containing businesses registered to receive federal contracts.
+These registrations can include detailed NAICS codes, employee counts, annual revenue, and owner demographic information.
+Serava cross-references SAM records to enrich matching companies with self-reported employee and revenue signals.

 Fields captured